 You may have participated in a religious ceremony in the United States.
 This could include things like a baptism at your local church.
 In this case, you can use official records or affidavits from your religious institution to confirm your presence.

 Some DACA applicants may have U.S.-born children.
 If this applies to you, you can use your children’s birth certificates to help prove a continuity of residence.
 If you don’t already have copies of their birth certificates, there are several other ways to obtain copies.
 You may find copies of your children’s birth certificates in their school records.
 You can contact their schools to ask for any documents.
-You can also find directions on requesting birth certificates on the Center for Disease Control and Prevention’s website.
+You can also find directions on requesting birth certificates from the Centers for Disease Control and Prevention.
 Note that there may be a fee to request birth certificates.

 You may also be able to use photocopies of your passport, travel documents, or reentry permits showing your entry and exit dates.
 If you don’t have your passport or need copies of your previous passports, you can contact your Embassy in the United States.
 You should look for consulate services on your Embassy’s website to request copies of your old passports.